mdiamond/PDP-8/README.md

 ## Command Line Arguments

 -v: verbose mode
-at each instruction print out the state of the machine.
+At each instruction print out the state of the machine.
 This includes the program counter, instructions being executed, and each register.